neondatabase/website/content/docs/manage/endpoints.md

 ## Edit an endpoint

-You can edit an endpoint to modify the branch the endpoint is associated with.
+You can edit an endpoint to modify the branch the endpoint is associated with or to enable connection pooling.

 To edit an endpoint:

 1. In the Neon Console, select **Endpoints**.
 1. Fnd the endpoint you want to edit, click the &#8942; menu, and select **Edit**.
-1. Select a new branch for the endpoint and click **Save**.
-The branch you select must not have an associated endpoint.
+1. Select a new branch for the endpoint or enable connection pooling and click **Save**.
+If you are selecting a new branch for the endpoint, the branch must not have an associated endpoint.

 ## Delete an endpoint